Science, Technology, and Public Policy (STPP) graduate certificate program

 STPP Seminar Series

 In some cases, students may want to "double-count" courses that they are already taking as part of their graduate coursework requirements.
-According to Rackham, 6 of the 15 credits required for the certificate can be double-counted with other requirements.
-Please note: the rules for double counting are slightly different for students enrolled in Master's programs.
+According to Rackham, six of the fifteen credits required for the certificate can be double-counted with other requirements.
+Please note: the rules for double counting are slightly different for students enrolled in master's programs.

 Completion of Program